SodiumZH/NFF-Girls/docs_gameplay_en.md

 There are 2 extra slots (gem icon), and you can put diamond inside, but any related features are not added so far.

+They can be healed by using *Soul Powder* (+5) or *Soul Apple* (+15).
+(Same for all vanilla undead mob girls.)

 ##### Features

 Currently converting to Drowned is not added because Drowned Girl is not finished.
-If the Zombie Girl is converted from a Husk Girl, it can be converted back to Husk Girl by using a sponge to it.
+If the Zombie Girl is converted from a Husk Girl, it can be converted back by using a sponge to it.